Graduate: PhD Program

 Doctoral Degree Requirements

-The Doctor of Philosophy in Computational Mathematics is a 48 semester-hour program designed for students who hold a Bachelor’s or Master’s Degree in mathematics or a closely related area.
+The Doctor of Philosophy in Computational Mathematics offers students an opportunity to write dissertation in computational mathematics or computational statistics.
+It is a 48 semester-hour program designed for students who hold a Bachelor’s or Master’s Degree in mathematics or a closely related area.
 Students must include 18-21 hours of dissertation (MAT 799) in the required hours.
 This challenging and rigorous program culminates in the defense of an original dissertation that is suitable for publication in a refereed journal.
 Upon completion of this degree the successful student will be capable of producing new results in their chosen area of research.

 SLO 1: Broad Understanding